-This course involves preparation by students for the annual Drake University Intercollegiate Mock Trial Tournament.
-Because this competition is held in late March, the class will meet 2 to 3 times a week during January, February, and March.
-During this time, students will work closely with a faculty sponsor and local attorneys who will guide them in preparing the case.
+This course involves preparation by students for the annual National Intercollegiate Mock Trial Tournament.
+The class will meet one to three times a week, September through early April.
+Students will work closely with a faculty sponsor and local attorneys who will guide them in preparing the case.
 Course may be repeated.

 A variety of seminars for first-year students offered each January Term.